jfree/jekyll-now/_posts/2020-11-21-jfreechart-and-opencsv.md

 Our application will also require the modules `java.desktop` and `java.sql` from the JDK (the latter is a consequence of some features in `OpenCSV` that we won't be using).

-With these formalities out of the way, we can begin working on the Java code for our application.
-We will use [OpenCSV](http://opencsv.sourceforge.net) to read the CSV file.
-To do this, we first create a Java class that will be used to store one data item (or row) from the CSV file.
+With these formalities out of the way, we can begin working on the Java classes (just two of them) required for our application.
+The first is a Java class that will be used by OpenCSV to store one data item (or row) from the CSV file.
 I've called this `ExcessMortalityBean.java`, and created it in the `org.jfree.chart.demo.csv` package.
 This class has one attribute per column in the data file.

 From within the `src/main/java` directory, create the subdirectories required for the package (if you are using a Java integrated development environment (IDE), it will take care of this for you):